sjayawardena/p4-baby-tracker/README.md

 #### Edit Feed Page

 If a user selects to edit a feed from the feed detail view, then all applicable fields are presented again as editable - feed type, date and time, a Formula Amount (ml) field or a Breast Feed Duration (Minutes) field as applicable, and notes.
-Once they are happy with their edits, or lack of edits, the can hit the green Confirm Changes button and they will be taken back to the View Feeds page.
+Once they are happy with their edits, or lack of edits, they can hit the green Confirm Changes button and they will be taken back to the View Feeds page.

 ![Edit feed screenshot](static/images/readme/p4-edit-feed-screenshot.png)